mechatroner/RBQL/README.md

    Description: Value of the field referenced by it's "name".
 You can use this notation if the field in the first (header) CSV line has a "good" alphanumeric name
 * _a["object id"]_, _a['9.12341234']_, _b["%$ !!
 10 20"]_ ... _a["arbitrary column name!"]_
    Variable type: **string**
    Description: Value of the field referenced by it's "name".
-You can use this notation to reference fields by arbitrary values in the first (header) CSV line, even when there are no header at all
+You can use this notation to reference fields by arbitrary values in the first (header) CSV line, even when there is no header at all

 #### Notes: